mapr-demos/customer360/bokeh/README.md

 - git must be installed. `sudo apt-get install git -y`
 - virtualenv must be installed. `sudo apt-get install python-virtualenv -y`.
 - The drill64 DSN must be defined on the bokeh host.
-Copy `resources/odbc.ini` to `~/.odbc.ini` and sanity check that everything in it matches your own cluster config.
+Copy `resources/odbc.ini` to `~/.odbc.ini` and `resources/odbcinst.ini` to `~/.odbcinst.ini`, then sanity check that everything in it matches your own cluster config.
 See the [Drill docs](https://drill.apache.org/docs/configuring-odbc-on-linux/#step-2:-define-the-odbc-data-sources-in-.odbc.ini) for more info about how to setup ODBC connectors and DSNs.

 - anaconda and bokeh must have been installed.
 For example, like this: